 In preparing the consolidated financial statements, transactions, balances and unrealised gains on transactions between group entities are eliminated.
-Unrealised losses are also eliminated but are considered an impairment indicator of the asset transferred.
+Unrealised losses are also eliminated unless the transaction provides evidence of an impairment indicator of the transferred asset.
 Accounting policies of subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the Group.